UserIsMissing/Crab_Simulation/README.md

 ---

 ## Academic Context
 This work is part of an inquiry into how biological movements like crab gaits can be applied to granular terrain navigation and sifting.
-The model accounts for effective weight (W), vertical resistive force (Fz), and horizontal drag/thrust (Fh).
+The model accounts for effective weight ($W$), vertical resistive force ($F_z$), and horizontal drag/thrust ($F_h$).
 ```